khalid-hussain/shaheen/chap7.md

 The number of injured was quite low in this battle and on the orders of Abul Hassan they were transferred to a spacious room of the governor's palace.
-During the afternoon, Abul Hassan, Moosa, Badr and a few other commanders visited the injured.
+During the afternoon, Abul Hassan, Musa, Badr and a few other commanders visited the injured.
 The physicians taking care of the injured stood respectfully with heads bowed down but an individual who was engrossed in tying a bandage around the wounds of a soldier's head and neck did not budge